 - a.
-Facade Composition - Fenestration - a).
+Facade Composition - i.
+Fenestration - a).
 Fenestration must be provided as indicated for each building type and is calculated as a percentage of the area of a façade. - i).
-Ground story fenestration is measured between two (2) feet and twelve (12) feet above the Abutting sidewalk. - ii).
+Ground story fenestration is measured between two (2) feet and twelve (12) feet above the Abutting sidewalk.

+FIGURE 2.2 (i) Fenestration

+- ii).
 Upper story fenestration is measured independently for each story, from the top of a finished floor to the top of the finished floor above. - b).
-Fenestration enclosed with glazing may be included in the calculation if it meets the following criteria: - i).
-For ground story fenestration, glazing must have a minimum 60% Visible Light Transmittance (VLT) and no more than 15% Visible Light Reflectance (VLR). - ii).
-For upper story fenestration, glazing must have must have a minimum of 40% VLT and no more than 15% VLR.
+Fenestration enclosed with glazing may be included in the calculation if it meets the following criteria: - For ground story fenestration, glazing must have a minimum sixty percent (60%) Visible Light Transmittance (VLT) and no more than fifteen percent (15%) Visible Light Reflectance (VLR). - ii).
+For upper story fenestration, glazing must have must have a minimum of forty percent (40%) VLT and no more than fifteen percent (15%) VLR.